Jzukas125/Obsidian-Notes/CyberSecruity/Bug Bounty/Hacker101 - XSS and Authorization.md

 Exploitation Case 2
 	A closely related variant of the first case is when your input is being reflected in a tag attribute In this case, your first priority is to break out of the attribute, but in most cases you don't need to leave the tag at all -- meaning no need for angle brackets
 	In level1's posts, you may have noticed that URLs were automatically turned into links.
-So the post "Check out <"
+So the post "Check out <a href="https://google.com">http://google.com<a>
+	What you may have noticed is that the double quotes were passed through without encoding, despite that angle brackets were not.